getyoti/yoti-doc-scan-android/README.md

 The default language we use is English, meaning that if your app supports any extra languages matching the one from the phone's settings, the SDK will fallback to English.

+Since we also support Arabic, which is a right-to-left (RTL) language, you will need to add the `android:supportsRtl="true"` attribute to your `application` inside your `AndroidManifest.xml` file to ensure that the layout and text direction are correct, regardless of what languages your app supports.

 If your app does not support one or more languages from the above table and the phone is set to such a language, in order to avoid situations where our SDK would be shown in a different language than the one your app is using, you need to declare the languages your app supports.
 You can achieve this by adding the following to your `app/build.gradle` file:
 ```
 android {